 How much does it cost to replace a hybrid battery?

 You may have a hybrid battery if your vehicle is a hybrid or has an electric drive system.
-You may also have a hybrid battery if you are uncertain of the type of battery that is in your vehicle.
-Replacing hybrid batteries can be expensive, but there are several ways to help determine whether it’s time for a replacement.
-If you’re experiencing any of these symptoms, it might be time: – Slow acceleration when starting from a stop – Unusual sounds coming from the engine compartment or under the hood – Erratic lights or gauges on the dash – The low-fuel light stays lit for longer than usual after filling up with gas.
+You might also have one if you are unsure about the type of battery in your car.
+Replacing hybrid batteries can be expensive.
+Luckily, there are ways to determine if it’s time for a replacement.
+Watch for these warning signs: – Slow acceleration when starting from a stop – Unusual sounds coming from the engine compartment or under the hood – Erratic lights or gauges on the dash – The low-fuel light stays lit for longer than usual after filling up with gas.